PKua007/rampack/doc/input-file.md

   ```

   Arguments' semantics is closely modelled on Python object constructors.
 Normal arguments are positional, which means
-  that they have to be passed in a specific order if the name is not specified explicitly.
-However, when one uses
+  that they have to be passed in a specific order depending on the class if the name is not specified explicitly.
-  the keyword syntax `key=value`, the order is arbitrary as long as all are specified.
-Positional and keyword styles may
+  However, when one uses the keyword syntax `key=value`, the order is arbitrary as long as all are specified.
+Positional
-  be mixed - first few positional arguments may be given in a correct order without names, and remaining one in any
+  and keyword styles may be mixed - first few positional arguments may be given in a fixed order without their names,
-  order using keyword style.
-When the object construction does not take any arguments, `()` may be omitted
+  and the remaining ones in any order using keyword style.
+When the object construction does not take any arguments,
+  `()` may be  omitted

   ```python
   foobar